SukkaW/hentaiverse-monster-database/README.md

 #### Serverless Platform

-You can also deploy the backend server to the serverless platform.
+You can also deploy the backend server to a serverless platform.
 The source code code at the `packages/api-server-on-vercel` folder is ready to deploy on Vercel, while you can also follow [Serverless - Fastify Docs](https://www.fastify.io/docs/latest/Guides/Serverless/) to deploy the backend server to other serverless platforms.

 ### Contribute